fgilio/simple-laravel-tags/README.md

 ### Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.
+--Please see [CHANGELOG](CHANGELOG.md) for more information what has changed recently.--

 ## Contributing